marcusva/docproc/doc/fileinput.rst

 an own, user-defined section.
 The ``[input]`` section tells docproc.fileinput, which other sections it shall read to configure the appropriate handlers.

-The currently supported handlers are explained in :ref:`inputhandlers`.
+The currently supported handlers are explained in file input handlers.

 handlers
     A comma-separated list of sections to use for configuring and activating